zeroDivZero/notes-graphql/notes/2_playground.md

 Graphical, interactive, in-browser GraphQL IDE.

-In development, Apollo Server enables GraphQL Playground on same URL as GraphQL server (e.g. [http://localhost:4000/graphql](http://localhost:4000/graphql)) and automatically serves GUI to web browsers.
-When `NODE_ENV` is set to production, GraphQL Playground (and introspection) is disabled.
+In development, Apollo Server enables GQL Playground on same URL as GQL server (e.g. [http://localhost:4000/graphql](http://localhost:4000/graphql)) and automatically serves GUI to web browsers.
+When `NODE_ENV` is set to production, GQL Playground (and introspection) is disabled.

 When typing, `Ctrl-Space` to see inline doc.